-If you’re new to the Wattbike Atom smart bike, or simply haven’t been able to be as active as you’d like recently, there’s still time to enjoy the late-season sportives or long rides by increasing your cycling endurance training.
-We can’t promise you’ll be Tour de France ready by the end of August, but there’s a high chance you’ll at least build a solid foundation for next year’s season if you follow these tips for improving your cycling endurance.
+Cycling endurance training can help you enjoy late-season sportives or long rides.
+If you’re new to the Wattbike Atom smart bike, or simply haven’t been able to be as active as you’d like recently.
+We can’t promise you’ll be Tour de France ready by the end of August, but there’s a high chance you’ll at least build a solid foundation for the next season if you follow these tips for improving your cycling endurance.

 5 Ways to Improve Your Cycling Endurance

 Regular riding makes the body fitter and better at using fat stores, and fitter riders use higher amounts of fat-based energy, stretching out carbohydrate reserves.
-In order to train your body properly, you’ll first need to incorporate some aerobic exercise by adding in some high tempo efforts into your cycling endurance training sessions to make the necessary adaptations to your cardiovascular system.
+In order to train your body properly, you’ll first need to incorporate some aerobic exercise.
+Do this by adding in some high tempo efforts into your cycling endurance training sessions to make the necessary adaptations to your cardiovascular system.